Independent guide. Comparison uses 2026 EIA state-average residential rates and EIA state-average natural gas prices.Verified June 2026

 Heating fuels are not directly comparable because they are sold in different units.
 Natural gas is sold by the therm (100,000 BTU of fuel content).
 Electricity is sold by the kWh (3,412 BTU).
 Propane is sold by the gallon (91,500 BTU).
 Oil is sold by the gallon (138,500 BTU).
 To compare apples to apples, you need to know two things: the fuel cost per unit (per therm, per kWh, per gallon) and the efficiency at which the equipment converts the fuel to delivered heat.

 A 95 percent AFUE gas furnace converts 95 percent of the fuel's BTU into heat in your home.
-So 1 therm of gas at $1.50 delivers 95,000 BTU and costs $15.79 per million BTU delivered.
+So 1 therm of gas at the March 2026 US average of $1.57 delivers 95,000 BTU and costs $16.53 per million BTU delivered.
 A heat pump at COP 3 (HSPF2 about 9.5) converts 1 kWh of electricity into 10,236 BTU of heat.
-At 18 cents per kWh, 1 million BTU costs $17.59 per million BTU delivered.
-The gas furnace is slightly cheaper at these specific numbers, but at the US average gas price of $1.45 per therm, the per-BTU cost is $15.26 for gas and $17.59 for the heat pump; gas wins by about $2.30 per MMBtu.
-At a state-specific gas price of $1.65 per therm and electricity at 14 cents per kWh, the heat pump wins by $3.50 per MMBtu.
-The variance across states is large; the table above runs the math for 15 representative states.
+At the April 2026 US average of 18.83 cents per kWh, 1 million BTU costs $18.40 per million BTU delivered; gas wins by about $1.90 per MMBtu at national averages.
+At a state-specific gas price of $1.65 per therm and electricity at 14 cents per kWh, the heat pump wins by about $3.70 per MMBtu.
+The variance across states is large; the table above runs the math for 14 representative states.

-Why the heat pump wins in the South and West
+Where the heat pump is competitive: South and parts of the West

 Why gas still wins in parts of the Northeast and Upper Midwest